Isotopy and equivalence of knots in 3-manifolds: Proof of Theorem

-If $M$ is irreducible and $\Gamma$ is infinite, then $M$ is aspherical, hence $\HMod(M)\cong \Out(\Gamma)$.
+If $M$ is irreducible and $\Gamma$ is infinite, then $M$ is aspherical, hence $\HMod(M)\cong \Out(\Gamma)$, by, for example,~\cite[Theorem~1B.9]{Hatcher:2002}.
 There are two cases to consider, when $M$ is Haken and when $M$ is non-Haken.
 If $M$ is Haken, a well-known theorem of Waldhausen \cite{W3} implies that any homotopy equivalence is homotopic to a homeomorphism, and that any two homotopic homeomorphisms are isotopic.
 This implies that $\Mod(M)\cong\HMod(M)$, proving \pref{item: mapping class main} in this case.

 When $M$ is non-Haken, it is either hyperbolic or Seifert-fibered over $S^2$ with 3 exceptional fibers.
-Gabai--Meyerhoff--Thurston \cite{GMT2003} showed that $\Mod(M)\cong\HMod(M)$; hence \pref{item: mapping class main} holds for non-Haken hyperbolic 3-manifolds.
+Suppose that $M$ is hyperbolic and non-Haken.
+Then Gabai--Meyerhoff--Thurston \cite{GMT2003} showed that $\Mod(M)\cong\HMod(M)$ and by Mostow rigidity~\cite{mostow-rigidity}, we know $\HMod(M)\cong\Out(\pi_1(M))$; hence \pref{item: mapping class main} holds in this case.
 In the non-Haken Seifert-fibered case, work of Scott \cite{Scott85} and Boileau--Otal \cite{BO1991} proved that $\Mod(M)\cong \HMod(M)$ and that $\Mod(M)$ injects into $\Out(\Gamma)$, proving \pref{item: mapping class main}.